 So, how can your business use this top social media site for your business?

-You can link to your Facebook Messenger from your Facebook page or website and then, immediately communicate your customers, using text messaging, essentially.
+You can link to your Facebook Messenger from your Facebook page or website and then immediately communicate with your customers, using text messaging, essentially.

-And, according to Pew Research Center, most younger adults prefer to communicate this way.
-So, for businesses targeted to millennials, Facebook Messenger is a must.
+And according to Pew Research Center, most younger adults prefer to communicate this way.
+So, for businesses targeted at millennials, Facebook Messenger is a must.

 The most common approach to delivering content is via email.
-However, Facebook Messenger could prove to the be better alternative, depending on your audience.
+However, Facebook Messenger could prove to be a better alternative, depending on your audience.